Agent Modes

 Deep Work

-Deep Work mode switches to GPT-5.2 with high reasoning effort.
+Deep Work mode has high reasoning effort.
 This is the mode for problems that benefit from sustained, methodical thinking: complex data analysis, multi-source research, detailed writing projects, or anything where getting the first answer right matters more than getting it quickly.

 Deep Work takes longer per response.
 That's the point — the model spends more time reasoning before it responds, which produces more thorough and more accurate results on challenging tasks.